mwerner28/dmgt/README.md

 }
 ```
 ## Overview
 Given any stream of data, any assessment of its value, and any formulation of its selection cost, our method, DMGT, extracts the most valuable subset of the stream up to a constant factor.
-The procedure is simple (selecting a point if its marginal gain under the chosen value function exceeds a given threshold chosen by the analyst at that time) and memory-efficient (storing only the selected subset in memory).
-The figure below illustrates its performance on ImageNet for a particular example: if high value is assigned to class-balanced sets, given a class-imbalanced stream, DMGT selects a class-balanced subset of that stream.
+The procedure is simple (selecting a point if its marginal gain under the chosen value function exceeds a threshold decided by the analyst at that time) and memory-efficient (storing only the selected subset in memory).
+The figure below illustrates an example in which high value is assigned to class-balanced sets.
+Given a class-imbalanced stream from ImageNet, DMGT selects a class-balanced subset of the stream.
 <p align="center">
   <img src="plots/outputs/figure1.svg">
 </p>